Ubuntu and Humanness

 Interview with Jeanine Ntihirageza

 Born in Burundi, Jeanine came to the US as a Fulbright scholar and holds a PhD in linguistics.
-She is an associate professor at Northeastern Illinois University, and chairs several departments.
-She also spearheads a Genocide Research Group.
+She is a professor and Director of the Genocide and Human Rights Research in Africa and the Diaspora at Northeastern Illinois University.

 I met her on Zoom for a short interview.

 What is philosophy for you?

 When I think about philosophy, I think about wisdom.
 I always go to the meaning of the words – philos is love and sophia is wisdom, the love of wisdom, which reminds me of elders.
 They embody experience with expertise.

 I think about people who have gone through life, who have had the chance to make mistakes and to correct them, who have had chances to learn and to become better because they had these chances to learn.